Bromine35/.github/profile/README.md

 # Bromine35 - Br35

-skid group that creates (for now, it's *will create*) ChromeOS exploits for Enterprise enrolled students.
+skid group that creates (for now, it's *will create*) tools/exploits for enterprise enrolled students using ChromeOS.